does concrete stick to plastic bucket

 How Do You Keep Concrete From Sticking To The Plastic Bucket?

-When you’re using a pail to mix or transport wet concrete, it’s best to ensure that the concrete doesn’t stick to the pail.
-That is if you ever intend to use the pail again.
 Perhaps you’ve got a garden hose ready, and you’re prepared to blast off any wet cement before it cures.
 Or maybe you don’t have a hose available for such a task.
 In this case, knowing how to prevent the concrete from adhering to your plastic bucket is essential.

 Using formal release agents or even oil-based lubricants such as Vaseline to coat a plastic bucket surface before exposure to wet concrete will help prevent any concrete adhesion to the pail.

 We’ll dive in deeper to release agents further into this post.
+But before that, let’s first understand the adhesion of concrete.

 What Materials Does Concrete Not Stick To?